-These are some examples of job descriptions we have handpicked from real ICU Nurse resumes for your reference.
+These are some examples of accomplishments we have handpicked from real ICU Nurse resumes for your reference.

 - Keep all patients under close observation.